SnehShukla1/Pixhawk-MAVLink-RPi-F450/README.md

 - UART device is available at `/dev/serial0`.
 - Add your user to the dialout group for serial device permissions:

-'''sudo usermod -aG dialout $USER'''
+sudo usermod -aG dialout $USER

 text

-- Log out and back in (or reboot) for permissions to take effect.
+Log out and back in (or reboot) for permissions to take effect.

-- Use Python 3.9 for DroneKit support.
+Use Python 3.9 for DroneKit support.
 Create a virtual environment and install dependencies:

 python3.9 -m venv ~/dronekit-py39
 source ~/dronekit-py39/bin/activate